What we can do (mitigation)

-MITIGATION means acting to counteract the negative impacts of the global warming trend of climate change.
+MITIGATION means acting with climate risk-management strategies to help prevent the increasingly severe negative impacts of the scientifically established human-caused global warming trend of climate change.
+This is distinct from Adaptation, which involves coping with climate change.
 Mitigation has a cost, but not mitigating climate change has a bigger cost.
-Think of mitigation as insurance within a risk management context.
-For example, house insurance costs something, but insurance payments are much less onerous than rebuilding your house if it burns down.
+Think of mitigation as insurance within a climate risk management context.
+For example, house insurance costs something, but insurance payments are less onerous than rebuilding your house if it burns down.
 For climate it is now clear that "Business as Usual" without mitigation will lead to disastrous impacts.
+With less mitigation, more adaptation to bad climate impacts will be forced.

 The World Economic Forum Global Risks 2013 Report says (p17): "The logic of risk management prescribes that countries should invest today to safeguard critical infrastructure and centres of economic activity against future climate-related losses that could be of much greater magnitude."

-This section emphasizes WHAT YOU CAN DO to help.
+This topic emphasizes WHAT YOU CAN DO to help from many sources.

-To learn, the most complete reference is the IPCC 2007 Mitigation Report, a compendium of mitigation research, which has an excellent readable summary.
+The most authoritative and complete reference is the latest IPCC 2014 Mitigation Report, a compendium of mitigation research, which has an excellent readable summary.
+You can download it free.

 --------------------